puppetlabs/puppetlabs-apache/README.md

 ##### `mpm_module`

 Determines which [multi-processing module][] (MPM) is loaded and configured for the HTTPD process.
-Valid options: 'event', 'itk', 'peruser', 'prefork', 'worker', or false.
+Valid options: 'event', 'itk', 'peruser', 'prefork', 'worker', or `false`.
 Default: Determined by your operating system.

 - **Debian**: 'worker'
 - **FreeBSD, Gentoo, and Red Hat**: 'prefork'

-You must set this to false to explicitly declare the following classes with custom parameters:
+You must set this to `false` to explicitly declare the following classes with custom parameters:

 - [`apache::mod::event`][]
 - [`apache::mod::itk`][]